slcorp/RTView-Cumulocity/README.md

 ```
 On the RTView Cloud top menu bar, click on Design to invoke the RTDraw visual editing tool.
 Select the File dropdown menu and click on Import...
-In the file browser, navigate to the RTView-CUM-IoT-Displays directory within this project.
+In the file browser, navigate to the RTView-Cumulocity-Displays directory within this project.
 Select all displays and click Open.
 ```
 * View or edit the sample displays: